- 1 Why Do we eat Sabudana in Fasts?

 If I ask you to name the most popular food item sought for during fasts then, of course, you would say Sabudana.
 Sabudana Khichdi is the most popular fasting food and therefore calling it the number one fasting food would not be wrong.

 But do you have any clue as to why it is preferred during fasts?
 Let us see.
-And along with this, I am also sharing with you Tips to make fluffy and separated Sabudana Khichdi
+And along with this, I am also sharing with you Tips to make fluffy and separated Sabudana Khichdi.

-It is allowed in fasts as it is a non-grain food and is made either from the starch extracted from the roots of a plant called Cassava or from the centre of sago palm stems.
+It is allowed in fasts as it is a non-grain food and is made either from the starch extracted from the roots of a plant called Cassava or from the center of sago palm stems.

 Also, at the same time, it is light on digestion and has a high cooling effect on the digestive system.

-Though I could always make sabudana vada easily but khichdi was always a tricky affair.
+Though I could always make Sabudana vada easily but khichdi was always a tricky affair.